Senior Attorney and Director of Voter Protection for Advancement Project

 Culliton-González is a former MALDEF lawyer, and frequently appeared in Spanish-language media as a nationally-recognized immigrants' rights expert.
 Before joining Advancement Project, Kathy most recently served as Senior Attorney in the Voting Section of the Civil Rights Division of the Department of Justice, where she brought a series of cases to enforce the anti-discrimination provisions of the Voting Rights Act on behalf of Latinos, African Americans, and other voters of color across the nation.
 Her cases and enforcement actions have helped tens of thousands of Puerto Rican voters in New York, New Jersey, Ohio, and Florida.

-Culliton-González currently holds titles as Co-Chair of Hispanic National Bar Association (HNBA) Civil Rights Committee, Chair of the HNBA Voting Rights Committee, and as a member of the HNBA Legislative Advocacy Day Committee.
+Culliton-González currently holds titles as Co-Chair of Hispanic National Bar Association (HNBA) Civil Rights Committee, Chair of the HNBA Voting Rights Committee, Member of the Board of Directors of OurTime.org, and Member of the HNBA Legislative Advocacy Day Committee.
 She is an expert in language access rights, and the mother of a beautiful bilingual son.